leighmacdonald/gbans/docs/docs/install/INSTALL.md

 ## IP2Location

-To install the GeoLite2 databases, create an account on [IP2location Lite](https://lite.ip2location.com).
+To install the geolocation databases, create an account on [IP2location Lite](https://lite.ip2location.com).
 After confirmation, you'll be given a download token for use in gbans.yaml.

 If using Docker, open a terminal with `docker exec -it gbans /bin/sh`, or if using a compiled binary, navigate to the